The Working Grillos

 E&A: We moved from Seattle, Washington to the Yucatan in the spring of 2016 and began managing Yucatan living shortly thereafter.
-We had been living on our sailboat in Seattle for several years before moving to the Yucatan in the summer of 2016.
-We spent the first 6 months in Tulum before heading to Merida.
+We had been living on a sailboat in the city for several years before getting married and moving south of the border.
+We spent the first 6 months in Tulum before heading to Merida and then Cozumel.

 YL: Why did you move?

 YL: Why did you choose the city you now live in over other places in the world?

 E&A: Safety, cost of living and temperament of the people.
 We currently split our time between Cozumel and Merida.
 It’s a nice balance between tropical vibes and city convenience.

 YL: Did you buy a house right away or rent first?
 Do you think you made the right decision?

 YL: Are you doing now what you intended to do when you moved here?
 If not, why not?

 E&A: We are doing more than we intended and are quite happy about it.
 We have always wanted to write, design and work with organizations to develop their communications.
 Now we can do that through YL and Andérrez Design.
 Swimming with whale sharks, however, is still on the to-do list.